walfrido-oliveira/DML-Automarion/README.md

 # DML-Automation
-Creating Query for Parameterized Query for MySQL
+A simple application for Create  Parameterized Query for MySQL

 # Contact me
 walfrido_15@hotmail.com